maxant/jvm-two-way-ssl/README.md

     return aliases[0];

-Logs including SSL debug logs from three tests are available:
+Logs including SSL debug logs (generated using the system property `-Djavax.net.debug=ssl`) from three tests are available:

 - [Unsuccessful, i.e. using just one keystore for both client and server certificates of the middle (Front => Middle => Back), where middle presents client certificate to front, instead of server certificate](./unsuccessful_client.md)
 - [Unsuccessful, i.e. using just one keystore for both client and server certificates of the middle (Front => Middle => Back), where middle sends server certificate to back, instead of client certificate](./unsuccessful_server.md)
 - [Successful, i.e. using patch (Front => MiddleWithPatchedKeyManager => Back) or using two keystores (Front => Middle2 => Back)](./successful.md)

-# Running the tests
+# Unit Tests

 [PatchedSunX509KeyManagerImplTest](./src/test/java/PatchedSunX509KeyManagerImplTest.java) tests the patched implementation and the test passes succesfully.
-[SunX509KeyManagerImplTest](./src/test/java/SunX509KeyManagerImplTest.java) tests the original implementation and the test fails.
+[SunX509KeyManagerImplTest](./src/test/java/SunX509KeyManagerImplTest.java) tests the original implementation but the test fails.

 # Running the examples